-- (a) Every candidate, before enrolling for the degree, must be approved as a candidate by the Dean of Postgraduate Research - (b) Every candidate for the degree must either: - have qualified in New Zealand for a Bachelor's degree with first or second class honours, or a Master's degree at the standard of first or second class honours, or the equivalent; or - have been admitted ad eundem statum to the status of a graduate equivalent to (i) above. - (c) The Dean of Postgraduate Research must be satisfied that the candidate has adequate training and ability to pursue the proposed course. - (d) In special circumstances, the Dean of Postgraduate Research may approve the enrolment of a graduate who does not hold one of the qualifications under Regulation 2(b), but who has produced satisfactory evidence of adequate training and ability to pursue the proposed course.
+- (a) Every candidate, before enrolling for the degree, must be approved as a candidate by the Dean of Postgraduate Research. - (b) Every candidate for the degree must either: - have qualified in New Zealand for a Bachelor's degree with first or second class honours, or a Master's degree at the standard of first or second class honours, or the equivalent; or - have been admitted with ad eundem statum to the status of a graduate equivalent to (i) above: and - (c) Candidates will normally have a minimum of five years' experience in a relevant professional role. - (d) Candidates will normally continue to work in a relevant professional role while completing Part One of the degree. - (e) The Dean of Postgraduate Research must be satisfied that the candidate has adequate training and ability to pursue the proposed course. - (f) In special circumstances, the Dean of Postgraduate Research may approve the enrolment of a graduate who does not hold one of the qualifications under Regulation 2(b), but who has produced satisfactory evidence of adequate training and ability to pursue the proposed course.